alcy/perf-cal-2020/pcal20.md

 User requests flow rightward to a waiting line (the little boxes) labelled, W.
 There, the requests wait to have their work performed by active Tomcat threads, shown in the second set of curly braces.
-The average service time of an active threads is 444 milliseconds (derived from the collected data on the EC2 instance).
+The average service time of an active threads is S = 444 milliseconds (derived from the collected data on the EC2 instance).
 It turns out that there can only be up to 300 active threads in the AWS set up.
 More on this, later.